 Porcelain veneers are known to be a long-lasting cosmetic solution.
 They are made with a porcelain material and are attached to the front of your teeth to last for several years, if not decades!

 Porcelain veneers procedures are customized for each patient; therefore, the price of the veneers treatment will not be the same for everyone.
 On average, the cost of porcelain veneers typically falls in the $1,000 to $3,000 range.
 With that in mind, numerous factors are taken into account that will affect the final total.
 These include the type and number of veneers being fabricated and placed, the required amount of preparation and alteration to the original tooth structure, and other associated expenses.
 Once your customized porcelain veneers treatment plan is developed at the initial consultation, a member of our friendly dental team will calculate an estimate of the total cost—which will include all aspects of the procedure—and answer any questions you may have.
 Our practice accepts an array of convenient payment methods, and we work with reputable companies such as CareCredit® and Wells Fargo Health Advantage®.
 These agencies offer affordable dental financing plans for eligible applicants who would like to pay for their treatment on a monthly basis.

-It is important to remember that dental rehabilitation is a complex process involving skills and expertise that reflect scientific knowledge and artistic mastery.
-The fees charged reflect the technical and aesthetic skills of the dentist performing the procedure, the type of material being used, and the technical skills of the ceramist making the veneers.
+It is important to remember that dental rehabilitation is a complex process involving the skills and expertise of science and artistry, and that the fees charged reflect the technical and artistic skills of the dentist performing the procedure; the type of material being used; and the technical skills of the ceramist making the veneers.

 What Are Some of the Alternatives to Porcelain Veneers?